Microquake-ai/RFC_Standard_for_microseismic_data_exchange/docs/_sections/04_data_exchange_needs.md

 ---

 ---

-# Data Exchange Considerations
+## Data Exchange Considerations

-## Overview
+### Overview

 The intended application directly governs the specificity of data requirements.
 When catalog data meets quality standards and its classification, location, and source parameters are reliable, it may suffice for certain applications.
 However, for more demanding or complex tasks, raw waveforms and accompanying metadata become essential.
 Sole reliance on catalog data in such instances often leads to ill-posed problems characterized by insufficient model space orthogonality and ambiguous solutions.
 To fully leverage waveform data, access to inventory or system metadata is imperative for instrument localization and sensor characterization.
 For completeness, one could also benefit from access to seismic velocities, especially when 3D models are used.

-## Seismic System Information Categories
+### Seismic System Information Categories

 Seismic system information can be partitioned into four main categories:

-- **Catalog:** Catalog data includes processed attributes related to seismic events: time, location, magnitude, amplitude (PPV, PPA), classification, P- and S-wave picks, and moment tensor/focal mechanism data.
+- **Catalog:** Catalog data includes processed attributes related to seismic events: time, location, magnitude, amplitude (PPV, PPA), classification, *P*- and *S*-wave picks, and moment tensor/focal mechanism data.

 - **Inventory:** Details the seismic network, stations, and sensor configurations.
 This includes sensor location, type, response, and orientations.
 Inventory data should facilitate necessary data manipulation for analysis.